South African honeybush from the Western Cape region.

 There’s no hidden meaning for No. 16 Honeybush.
 But we’re open to suggestions.

 For best flavor, bring spring or freshly drawn filtered water to a boil (212 degrees).
-Steep five minutes while finding peace within yourself.
+Steep 1 tsp (3 g) of loose leaf for five minutes while finding peace within yourself.

 - Select an Ingredient:

 South African Botanical